zhaohuabing/hugo_blog/content/post/2019-04-16-how-to-choose-ingress-for-service-mesh-english.md

 ---
 layout:     post

-title:      "Which one is the right choice for the ingress gateway of your service mesh?"
+title:      "Which One is the Right Choice for the Ingress Gateway of Your Service Mesh?"
 subtitle:   "Kubernetes Ingress, Istio Gateway or API Gateway?"
 excerpt: ""
 author:     "赵化冰"